mwttg-code-katas/code-katas-scala/kata_2020-02-the-knight-tour/readme.md

 and produces as output:
 * a list of positions (the way the knight took)

+## Bonus
+* How many different tours can a knight take on a N x N chessboard, for a certain startPosition?
+* Does a tour exists which ends in a loop (startPosition = endPosition)

 ## Hints

 ### Possible Solutions for a 5x5 chessboard